 4 Depression

-5 Iron-deficiency anaemia
+5 Iron-deficiency anemia

 6 Autoimmune disorders